happeo/widget-sdk/README.md

 ### Currenlty we support the following

+`<sdk.uikit.ProviderWrapper />` = Wrapper for language and redux provider

+This component is used in parallell with the `<sdk.uikit.RichTextEditor />`.
+It provides translations and storage for the child components.

 `<sdk.uikit.RichTextEditor />` = Rich text editor

+**Requires `<sdk.uikit.ProviderWrapper />` as a parent component**

 Note that the editor is a very complex component that requires some knowledge on how it works.
 But here are the most important things to know:

 - When adding callback functions, the editor will provide `this`, but you need to use a named function.
 So no `const dada = () => {}`, but `function onContentChanged() {}`.
+- The callback function may, in some cases, create a re-rendering of the component.
+So be mindful of this when developing.
+Re-rendering will cause annoying caret jumping and clear the undo history.
 - When you want the content of the editor, call `this.el.getContent();`.
 - If you want to clear the editor, call `this.el.clearContent();`.
 - If you need to access the editor before you get it through a callback.
 Attach a ref to the parent node and find it via `editorParent.current.querySelector(".fr-element")`.